 If the student's overall GPA at another institution is lower than 2.0, courses in which the student earned a grade of D at that institution will not be transferred to M State.
 These courses are listed on the student's Degree Audit Reporting System (DARS) audit as NTD (non-transfer D).
 If the student's GPA at the sending institution is above 2.0, courses at that institution in which a D grade was earned are transferred to M State for credit and are noted on the student's DARS audit as TD (transfer D).
-An exception to this requirement is made for any course taken at another Minnesota State system institution if the course has met any of the Minnesota Transfer Curriculum (MnTC) goal area(s).
-If the student earned a grade of D in a course that meets any MnTC goal area(s) and was taken at a Minnesota State institution, the course will transfer to M State regardless of the student's GPA at the sending institution.
+An exception to this requirement is made for any course taken at another Minnesota State system institution if the course has met any of the Minnesota State institution, the course will transfer to M State regardless of the student's GPA at the sending institutions.